Gentle root Canals

 To preserve your smile

 If one of your teeth is infected or has been damaged in an accident, you may need root canal therapy to remove damaged tissue and restore your tooth.
-Root canals from Dr. Luck at Luck Family Dental are minimally-invasive, and with sedation available, we make it easy for you to stay comfortable throughout your entire appointment.
+Root canals from Dr. Luck at Luck Family Dental are minimally-invasive, and with we make it easy for you to stay comfortable throughout your entire appointment.

 Root Canal Therapy?